 Colton Snow, EMT / Firefighter - He has been with the department since November 2012.

-Rochelle Poyner, Secretary - Responsible for accounts receivable of the Ambulance office.
-She has been employed since 1997.
+Karon White, Accounts Receivables - Responsible for accounts receivable of the Ambulance office.

 The Department averages 100 calls per month for emergency fire and medical services.

 All employees must be 21 years

 of age, possess a high school diploma or GED, have a valid driver's license,

 Firefighters receive annual training

 through the department by CTO's of The Arkansas Fire Academy and/or by attending